mjrousos/spec-kit/templates/commands/specify.md

        - Prioritize clarifications by impact: scope > security/privacy > user experience > technical details
     4. Fill User Scenarios & Testing section
-       If no clear user flow: ERROR "Cannot determine user scenarios"
+       If no clear user flow: ERROR "Cannot determine user scenarios" If the user description is primarily about creating tests for an existing solution, provide guidance on what tests to create (types of tests - unit tests, integration tests, end-to-end tests - and what parts of the project to cover) rather than traditional user scenarios.
+Also note that if the description is about testing existing code, then existing code should not be modified.
+Only new test files should be created.
     5. Generate Functional Requirements
        Each requirement must be testable
        Use reasonable defaults for unspecified details (document assumptions in Assumptions section)